donno2048/CITUR-L/README.md

 7. use some linux commands to send _Rosehip.iso_ to yourself somehow

-see _README-DOCKER.md_ for details of how to build it from my docker image
+see _DOCKER.md_ for details of how to build it from my docker image